 The "Dead Travel" and "Pop-On" Effect

-Lower-cost or mismatched 0-10V drivers often exhibit "dead travel"—a phenomenon where moving the dimmer slider from 0% to 10% results in no light, followed by a sudden "pop-on" at 11%.
-To avoid this, installers should test the full dimming range (100% down to 1%) before finalizing the ceiling closure.
-If dead travel is present, the low-end trim on the controller must be adjusted to match the driver's threshold.
+Lower-cost 0-10V drivers often exhibit "dead travel"—where the slider moves from 0% to 10% with no light, followed by a sudden "pop-on."
+To avoid this, installers should calibrate the low-end trim on the controller to match the driver’s minimum start-up voltage (often 1.2V - 1.5V).

 Flicker and Stroboscopic Effects